eggzile/Autonomous-AI-Agent/README.md

 - The agent loop in `agent.py` calls `GroqBrain.decide` which returns a single JSON action.
 The loop executes tools in `tools.py` and ultimately saves results using `database.py`.
 - Transcription uses `ToolRegistry.transcribe_audio` and expects audio objects with a `.read()` method. `app.py` adds a small metadata tag for audio: `[METADATA: AUDIO_NOTE]` so the classifier will treat it as audio.
 - SQL generation in `tools.py` returns a raw SQL string which is executed using SQLAlchemy `text()` to avoid injection/formatting issues.

-Contributing
-- Please open issues or PRs for bugs or improvements.
-Suggested workflow:
-  - Fork the repo
-  - Create a feature branch
-  - Add tests and update documentation
-  - Open a PR with a clear description